mirego/csgames18-competition/android/README.md

 This project serves as a starting base for the CS Games 2018 Mobile Competition.

-You may edit it as much as you like (or start completely from scratch if you prefer) – as long as you make something awesome!
+You may edit it as much as you like – as long as you make something awesome!

 ## Prerequisites